-In order to share the Internet connection a router is needed to manage the LAN and transfer data between the LAN and the ISP's Network.
-In some instances the router includes' a modem allowing the router to be connected directly to the ISPs network.
-In other cases the router's WAN interface is Ethernet to allow it to connect to a separate modem.
+In order to share an Internet connection a router is needed to manage the LAN and transfer data between the LAN and the ISP's Network.
+In some instances the router includes' a modem allowing the router to be connected directly to the physical ISP network.
+In other cases the router's WAN interface is Ethernet allowing it to connect to a separate modem.
 I prefer using a modem/router combo.
 This makes accessing modem stats easier than using separate devices and also typically lower power consumption.

 If you only need to connect a single device simply plug it into the modem.
+But in that case you are probably not reading this paper.
 If you want to use multiple devices you need a router to share the ISP connection.
 Using a router creates a clear demarcation between LAN and WAN simplifying troubleshooting.
 LAN services continue to operate even if the WAN connection is lost.
 The router market is extremely competitive.
 New routers can be had for less than \$50 US and used high end devices go for short money on eBay.

-Figure 4 ADSL2+ Broadband Router
+Figure 4 TP-Link ADSL2+ Router